- Methods in Cell Biology, Volume 75: Cytometry 4th Edition. New Developments. (2004) Darzynkiewick, Roederer and Tanke (eds)

 delete anything related to RDS01.
 If you are in doubt feel free to delete

 a Windows Credential, the worst case scenario is you will have to re-input

 To connect to RDS01 in Windows XP:

 Click the "Start" button and choose "Run".
 Clear any text that may be in

 the Run box and type "\\rds01".
 Click "OK".

 Click the "Go" menu in Finder, choose "Connect to Server".
 Clear out

-anything that is in the "Server Address" box and type "smb://rds01".
+anything that is in the "Server Address" box and type "smb://rds01/transfer".
 Click

 "Connect".
 If you are prompted for a username and password use your URMC